 Take the recent example of the New York Times’ story on the exploitation of nail salon workers in New York.
 The story had the kind of impact many journalists dream of.
 It was read 5 million times.
 Soon after publication, New York’s governor ordered an investigation into nail salons.
 And a few weeks ago, the state even passed a law to keep such exploitation in check.

 However, when Richard Bernstein of New York Review of Books, who co-owns nail salons, tried to independently verify the claim of “rampant exploitation” afflicting the “vast majority” of thousands of nail salons in New York, he failed.
 The “rampant exploitation” was restricted to mostly undocumented workers and wasn’t true for the “vast majority” of nail salons.
 (In a rebuttal, the NYT has stuck by its story and so has Bernstein in his reply to the rebuttal.)
-The journalist’s job then is more that of an enabler of truth.

 In journalism, as Salmon puts it, “You’re only getting a single problematic sliver of the truth.”